Associate Vice President, Research and Innovation

 Honors Bachelor of Science (High Distinction), University of Toronto (2004)

 Dawn leads applied research at George Brown, including growing research capacity and attracting external partnerships and financial investment.
 Dawn also oversees institutional research and planning, focusing on educational quality measurement and improvement, and strategy implementation.
 Dawn joined George Brown’s Research and Innovation team in 2007 as a Project Manager and then as Senior Project Manager.
 She was appointed Director of Research and Innovation in 2012 and led the team on proposal development and writing, business development and outreach, and internal capacity development.

-Under her stewardship, the Research and Innovation team has administered over $60 million in research funds.
+Under her stewardship, the Research and Innovation team has administered $74.9 million in research funds.
 Dawn championed the expansion of George Brown’s research into new arenas, including entrepreneurship with the creation of startGBC and expanding capacity in social innovation.
 Further, in 2015 and 2017, George Brown College was recognized as the top research college in the country, according to RE$EARCH Infosource.

 Dawn has a Master of Science from the University of Toronto and serves as the Chair of the Ontario Heads of Applied Research Executive Committee, and a member of Colleges and Institutes Canada National Research Council, the Tech-Access Canada Advisory Board, the George Brown College Innovation Advisory Board, and George Brown’s Food Innovation and Research Studio (FIRSt) Advisory Board.